Javonet/javonet-docs/v2/getting-started/getting-started-dotnet.md

 ## Install Javonet for .NET

-Javonet is available as a Nuget package, which can be installed using Nuget package manager or any other method which supports nuget packages.
+Javonet is available as a Nuget package, which can be installed using Nuget package manager or any other method which supports Nuget packages.
 Detailed instructions can be found at [Nuget Documentation](https://learn.microsoft.com/en-us/nuget/)

 For applications using .NET Framework 4.7.2 and higher use [Javonet.Clr.Sdk Package](https://www.nuget.org/packages/Javonet.Clr.Sdk)